li-kan/li-kan.github.io/_pages/about.md

 I obtained my Ph.D. from the University of Florida under the supervision of [Dr. Jose C. Principe](https://www.ece.ufl.edu/people/faculty/jose-c-principe/);
 M.S. in EE from the University of Hawaii under the supervision of [Dr. Aleksandar Kavcic](https://www.ece.cmu.edu/directory/bios/kavcic-aleksandar.html);
-undergraduate reserach from the University of Toronto under the supervision of [Dr. Amr S. Helmy](https://www.ece.utoronto.ca/people/helmy-a/).
+undergraduate research from the University of Toronto under the supervision of [Dr. Amr S. Helmy](https://www.ece.utoronto.ca/people/helmy-a/).